 Business to business (B2B) marketing, as opposed to Business to Customer (B2C) marketing, involves selling a product or service to other existing businesses.
-A successful business to business (B2B) marketing has one basic thing at its foundations: Understand your target market and know how to solve their problems.
+A successful business to business (B2B) marketing has one basic thing at its foundations: Understand your target market and get a certification of incorporation.

 If your B2B marketing plan doesn’t seem to be working out for you, there are 3 things you could do to help set you back on track: